What HIPAA Cybersecurity Requirements Actually Demand

 Security Management Process (Required)

-Every covered entity and business associate must establish a formal security management process built on four required implementation specifications: risk analysis, risk management, sanction policy, and information system activity review.
+Every covered entity and business associate must establish a formal security management process built on four required specifications: risk analysis, risk management, sanction policy, and information system activity review.
+The risk analysis requirement is the cornerstone of all HIPAA cybersecurity requirements.
+OCR has cited inadequate risk analysis in the majority of its significant enforcement actions, making this the single highest-priority item for any organization building or auditing its program.

 Workforce Security and Training

+The Security Rule requires authorization and supervision procedures for workforce members who work with ePHI, along with workforce clearance and termination procedures.
+Separately, §164.308(a)(5) mandates a formal security awareness and training program covering protection from malicious software, login monitoring, and password management.
 Training must be role-appropriate and provided to every workforce member who handles ePHI, including contractors.
-Phishing simulations, security awareness modules, and documented attestation of training completion are all part of a defensible workforce security program.
-Organizations that rely on a single annual slideshow rarely satisfy OCR's expectations during an investigation.
-For a detailed look at the social engineering tactics most commonly used against healthcare staff, see our social engineering guide.
+Phishing simulations, awareness modules, and documented attestation of completion are all part of a defensible program — a single annual slideshow rarely satisfies OCR's expectations during an investigation.
+For the social engineering tactics most commonly used against healthcare staff, see our guide on how phishing attacks work and our security awareness training resources.

 Assigned Security Responsibility (Required)